Jimmy Woo

 Equipment:

 - His usual weapon is .38 snub-nosed revolver.
 Probably a Colt Detective Special Second Series loaded with .38 special cartridges [BODY 02, Projectile weapons: 03, Ammo: 06, Miniaturisation: 01, R#04, Drawback: Long reload].
-It is apparently held in a shoulder holster beneath his suit.
+It is apparently carried in a shoulder holster beneath his suit.

 - He was also seen using a full-sized .38 revolver — .38 Special Revolver [BODY 03, Projectile weapon: 04, Ammo: 06, R#02, Drawback: Long Reload] or, when in the rough, a M1911 Colt pistol [BODY 03, Projectile weapon: 04, Ammo: 07, R#03].
-At one point he’s even armed with what seems to be a M1 Garand Rifle in .30-06 [BODY 04, Projectile weapons: 06, Ammo: 15, R#03].

 - In the 1960s, this being Stan Lee stories, he starts using spy gadgets, though nothing as sophisticated as S.H.I.E.L.D. gear.
 This included a then-futuristic Pistol [BODY 04, Projectile weapon: 04, Ammo: 15, R#02] and 360 Degrees Vision Sunglasses [BODY 01, Full vision: 03].

-Game Stats — DC Adventures RPG
+DC Adventures RPG

 Tell me more about the game stats